Mandal Commission: Implementation

 The five-judge Bench of the Supreme Court issued a stay on the operation of the Government Order of 13 August until the final disposal of the case.
 On 16 November 1992, the Supreme Court, in its verdict, upheld the government order, being of the opinion that caste was an acceptable indicator of backwardness.
 Thus, the recommendation of reservations for OBCs in central government services was finally implemented in 1992.

-However, as reported by the Times of India on 26 December 2015, only 12 per cent of the employees under central government ministries and statutory bodies are members of the Other Backward Classes.
-The data shows that out of 79,483 posts, employees from the OBCs occupied only 9,040 of them.
+Protest

 A decade after the commission gave its report, V.P.
 Singh, the Prime Minister at the time, tried to implement its recommendations in 1989.
 The criticism was sharp and colleges across the country held massive protests against it.
+These protests were known as 1990 Mandal Commission protests.
 On 19 September 1990, Rajiv Goswami, a student of Deshbandhu College, Delhi, attempted self-immolation in protest of the government's actions.
 His act made him the face of the Anti-Mandal agitation then.
 This further sparked a series of self-immolations by other upper-caste college students like him, whose own hopes of getting a government job were now at threat, and led to a formidable student movement against job reservations for Backward Castes in India.
 Altogether, nearly 200 students committed self-immolations; of these, 62 students succumbed to their burns.
 The first student protester who died due to self-immolation was Surinder Singh Chauhan on 24 September 1990.

 Across northern India, normal business was suspended.
 Shops were kept closed, and schools and colleges were shut down by student agitators.
 They attacked government buildings, organised rallies and demonstrations and clashed with the police.
 Incidents of police firing was reported in six states during agitation, claiming more than 50 lives.